steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 we put them in the second row because the pivot for :math:`p_2` is there.
 Also, we can argue that the pivot for :math:`p_3` is in the third row and so on.
-The second received coded packet is :math:`CP_2 = p_2 + p_4`.
-Notice that when we print the decoder state again, we have changed the equation of the second row because with the current information we can calculate
-:math:`CP_{1,new} = CP_1 + CP_2 = p_1 + p_4` (remember we are in modulo-2
+The second received coded packet is :math:`CP_2 = p_2 + p_3`.
+Notice that when we print the decoder state again, we have changed the equation of the second and fourth rows because with the current information we can calculate :math:`CP_{1,new} = CP_2 = p_2 + p_3` (remember we are in modulo-2 arithmetic) and :math:`CP_{2,new} = CP_1 + CP_2 = p_4 + p_5`.
-arithmetic).
-We keep these values as "coded" (``C:``), because we need to receive the complete generation to guarantee full decoding.
 Packet reception continues until we have :math:`g` linearly independent (l.i.) coded packets.

-You can also see two more types of symbols indicators. ``?:`` indicates that the corresponding pivot packet has not been *seen* by the decoder.
+You can also see two more types of symbols indicators.
+First, ``S:`` indicates that the corresponding pivot packet has not been *seen* by the decoder.
 Seeing packet :math:`k` means that we are able to compute :math:`p_k
 + \sum_{l > k} \alpha_l p_l`, i.e. to be able to compute :math:`p_k` plus a
 combinations of packets of indexes greater than :math:`k`.
 A seen packet helps to reduce the numbers of operations required for decoding.
-Finally, ``U:`` indicates that the packet is uncoded, normally you will see this when the complete generation is decoded.
+Second, ``?:`` indicates that the pivot of the corresponding pivot has not been seen yet.
+Finally, ``U:`` indicates that the packet is uncoded, you will see this when the complete generation is decoded.

-At the end, we see that decoding was performed after 5 transmissions.
-There are two reasons for this to occur.
-First, no linearly dependent (l.d.) combinations occurred during the random process.
-Second, there were no packet erasures neither.
-We will make some changes to see these effects.
+At the end, we see that decoding was performed after 7 transmissions.
+There might be two reasons for this to occur:  (i) a linearly dependent (l.d.) coded packet was sent during the process or (ii) there were some packet erasures during the process.
+From the example, we see that during the fifth and sixth transmission, l.d. coded packets were sent, thus conveying no new information.
+We will make some changes to see more about these effects.

 Changing the Field and Generation Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^